 Accommodation and meals

 The main building at 38 St Giles is a fine Grade II listed Georgian house containing a chapel, a library, a dining hall and student bedrooms, and an enclosed garden.

 St Benet’s has also acquired another building at 11 Norham Gardens, about ten minutes’ walk away from the main site.
 This contains further facilities, such as more library space, teaching rooms, accommodation for the Master and his family, and more student bedrooms.
-It also includes a dedicated graduate workspace and relaxing area.
+It also includes a dedicated graduate workspace and a relaxing area.

 St Benet's Hall also has an allocation of rooms in the University's graduate accommodation block in Wellington Square, and in a University graduate house in Walton Street, both only two minutes’ walk from St Benet’s.
 St Benet's Hall aims to house graduates in Wellington Square and Walton Street as far as possible, but a few rooms may also available in both the main building in St Giles and at 11 Norham Gardens.
 St Benet's aims to accommodate all its graduates if possible but graduates are free to find their own accommodation if they wish.